currents-ai/acme-bot-wp-plugin/readme.txt

 In today's content-saturated digital landscape, standing out requires more than just quantity.
 ACME.BOT ensures your WordPress blog features high-quality, deep-researched content that actually helps your audience while improving your search rankings.
 The best way to rank while retaining an audience is to write articles that are genuinely helpful - that's why ACME.BOT focuses on creating valuable content, not AI-generated fluff.
 With features like the advanced AI diagram generator and strategic content planning, ACME.BOT ensures consistent branding, higher conversion rates, and stress-free reliability for your WordPress site.
 Experience the difference of a fully automated AI SEO writer that understands both search algorithms and human readers.

+The plugin creates a REST endpoint that’s used by ACME.BOT to publish articles on your WordPress website.